project-n-oss/projectn-bolt-cpp/README.md

 git submodule update --init --recursive
 ```

-## New Release
+## Creating New Release

-To create a new release, update the aws sumbodule using [./update_aws_sdk_submodule.sh](./update_aws_sdk_submodule.sh) and change the version number in [CMakeLists.txt](CMakeLists.txt) to the same version as the one used for the aws sdk.

-You can then commit/push and use the release action in github to create a release.
+We follow the same release versioning as aws-sdk-cpp.

+### Steps

+1. run `./update_version.sh` and give the aws-sdk-cpp version you want to update too.
+(This will checkout the correct version of the aws-sdk-cpp submodule and update the projectn cmake project to the same version)
+2. git commit/push and run the `Release` Action on githu